-Be brief- do not deviate from the script- do not say too much- a few well chosen sentences are enough.
-Recipients like being recognized, but become embarrassed if eulogized.
+Be brief- do not deviate from the script- do not say too much- a few well-chosen sentences are enough.

 Consider the number of individuals you call up to the stage for presenting and receiving awards

 Think of the patroller.
 Sometimes a patroller called up for recognition such as service would rather stand, wave, and sit down.